chylex/TweetDuck/README.md

   * MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.20 / Latest)

 In the **Installation details** panel, you can expand the workloads you selected, and uncheck any components that are not listed above to save space.

+Building TweetDuck for Linux requires [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/install/linux).
+The Linux project has its own solution file in the `linux/` folder.

 ### Editors